 The National Financial Educators Council answer to the question “what is financial literacy?”…possessing the skills and knowledge on financial matters to confidently take effective action that best fulfills an individual’s personal, family and global community goals.

 The NFEC’s philosophy was developed around the National Financial Capability Strategy report.
-The NFEC analyzed 47 recent proceedings documents, agency reports and other materials to presents some of the overall strategies identified by various agencies to guide nationwide financial literacy promotion.
+The NFEC analyzed 47 recent proceedings documents, agency reports and other materials to presents some of the overall strategies identified by various agencies to guide nationwide financial literacy training.
 From our analysis three common themes emerged that might usefully underpin national standards for promoting financial literacy: education, awareness, and sustainability.

 The National Financial Educators Council has sponsored, reviewed, and designed more than a thousand financial education programs.
 In process, the NFEC has identified the essential components programs must include for maximum impact and developed a clear financial literacy definition.